J.A.D Ingres

 Training

-Born in Montauban, France, Ingres' father was an artist of sorts: a painter of miniatures, sculptor, stonemason and musician.
+Ingres' rise from provincial art student to the top ranks of French painters was slow and fitful, although he remained doggedly confident of his chosen path.
+Born in Montauban, north of Toulouse in southern France, his father was an artist of sorts: a painter of miniatures, sculptor, stonemason and musician.
 From an early age, the young Ingres was encouraged to draw and learn music.
 He attended a local school but his formal education came to a close when the school was shut during the French Revolution.
-His lack of formal schooling was to remain a sensitive spot in the artist's life.
-In 1791 he enrolled in the Royal Academy of Painting, Sculpture and Architecture in Toulouse.
-It was here that he studied and developed a veneration for the works of Raphael.
-He was awarded first prize for drawing by the Academy, and then went to Paris to study with Jacques-Louis David, then the leading exponent of neoclassical painting.
+In 1791 he enrolled in the Royal Academy in Toulouse, to study figure drawing and landscape.
+It was here, thanks to his instructor Guillaume-Joseph Roques (1757–1847) that he developed a strong admiration for the works of Raphael (1483-1520).
+In 1797, he was awarded first prize for drawing by the Academy, and then went to Paris to study with Jacques-Louis David, then the leading exponent of neoclassical painting.
 He remained in David's studio for four years.
-In 1799 he entered the French Academy of Fine Arts (Ecole des Beaux-Arts).
+In 1799 he entered the French Academy of Fine Arts (Ecole des Beaux-Arts), and in 1801 won the coveted Grand Prix de Rome (postponed until 1806) for his submission entitled: The Ambassadors of Agamemnon in the tent of Achilles (1801, Ecole Nationale Superieure des Beaux-Art, Paris).
 He made his debut at the Salon with Portrait of a Woman in 1802.
 This piece is now lost.
 Shortly after he won a prestigious commission, along with five other artists to paint a portrait of Napoleon Bonaparte.
+His own submission was Bonaparte, First Consul (1804, Curtius Museum, Liege), a work which borrowed noticeably from Jan van Eyck (1390-1441).

-In 1819 he sent his painting La Grande Odalisque to the Paris Salon.
-The subject, a concubine lying with her back to the viewer was influenced by Titian's Venus of Urbino.
-The elongated proportions of the nude and erotic smooth skin are reminiscent of 16th century Mannerist painters.
-Contemporary critics complained that the back had been elongated by at least two vertebrae and that the painting was eccentric and bizarre.
-Modern critics claim the way Ingres managed to fuse realism with distortion was one of his gifts, which - along with his subtle colour palette - made his paintings appear more alive and thrilling, rather than dead and academic.
-In 1815 Ingres painted Aretino and Tintoretto - the painting showed Tintoretto brandishing a pistol at his critic, which much have provided much satisfaction to the painter.
+In 1819 Ingres sent his painting La Grande Odalisque (1814, Louvre) to be exhibited at the Paris Salon.
+The subject, a concubine lying with her back to the viewer was influenced by the famous Venus of Urbino (1538, Uffizi, Florence), by Titian (c.1485-1576).
+The elongated proportions of the nude and the erotic nature of her skin are reminiscent of 16th century Mannerism, but French critics complained that her back had been distorted by the equivalent of two vertebrae and that the painting was eccentric and bizarre.
+In contrast, modern critics claim that the way Ingres succeeded in fusing realism with expressionism was one of his gifts, which - along with his subtle 19th century colour palette - made his paintings appear more alive and thrilling, rather than dead and academic.

 Public Recognition